thegetty/quire-docs/content/resources/workshop.md

 `{% cite 'Evans 1938' %}`

 When the shortcode is added to a `.md` file, the same text that is used as the `id` appears underlined, indicating that it can be clicked on.
-When you click on the underlined text, the content stored in `full` portion of the YAML entry appears.
+When you click on the underlined text, the content stored in the `full` portion of the YAML entry appears.

 In addition to adding the reference information as a pop-up citation, it will also appear as an entry in a page-level bibliography.